+Winchester Repeating Arms

+Customer Service

-Winchester Repeating Arms Customer Service 275 Winchester Avenue Morgan, UT 84050-9333 (800) 945-5237
+275 Winchester Avenue

+Morgan, UT 84050-9333

+(800) 945-5237

+customersupport@winchesterguns.com

 PARTS ARE MADE FOR WINCHESTER BRAND FIREARMS MANUFACTURED BY OR FOR WINCHESTER REPEATING ARMS, AND SHOULD NOT BE USED IN OTHER FIREARMS, EVEN THOUGH MODELS MAY BE SIMILAR.
 IMPROPERLY FITTED PARTS MAY BE DANGEROUS.
-FAILURE TO FOLLOW THIS WARNING MAY CAUSE INJURY OR DEATH AND CAUSE DAMAGE TO YOUR RIFLE.
+FAILURE TO FOLLOW THIS WARNING MAY CAUSE INJURY OR DEATH AND CAUSE DAMAGE TO YOUR FIREARM.